Primary Job Function:

 - Facilitates, establishes, and reviews with each patient the initial treatment plan

 - Develops aftercare plans and discharge plans;

-- Responds, as needed, to patient grievances and complaints in conjunction with the Corporate Director of Clinical Services and the corporate Director of Quality & Compliance;
+- Responds, as needed, to patient grievances and complaints in conjunction with the Chief Clinical Officer and the Chief Compliance Officer;

 - Completes Bio-psychosocial assessment and re-assessments, including the ASAM patient placement and continued stay criteria, and;